This workout routine helped me shake off my quarantine anxiety

 I needed a way to control my extra energy, and considering studies that show aerobic activity helps alleviate depression and anxiety, my plan of action became clear: I needed to exercise more.

 The caveat: It had to be an activity I could do at home.
 Going to the gym was out of the question, and with shelter-in-place laws still standing, being outdoors was a no-go.
-So I started looking for realistic ways to be more active while staying home.
+As a result, I started looking for realistic ways to be more active while staying home.

-I tried a variety of home workouts: I experimented with body weight exercises, yoga, and Pilates-—but I still found myself feeling squirmy with excess nerves and energy at the end of the day.
+I tried a variety of home workouts: I experimented with body weight exercises, yoga, and Pilates—but I still found myself feeling squirmy with excess nerves and energy at the end of the day.
 It wasn’t enough.

 The light bulb moment